Cantor Fitzgerald Reiterates Sanara MedTech (SMTI) Overweight Recommendation

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 70K shares representing 0.82% ownership of the company.
 No change in the last quarter.

-Millennium Management holds 38K shares representing 0.45% ownership of the company.
-In it's prior filing, the firm reported owning 8K shares, representing an increase of 79.14%.
-The firm increased its portfolio allocation in SMTI by 350.45% over the last quarter.
+Geode Capital Management holds 68K shares representing 0.80% ownership of the company.
+In it's prior filing, the firm reported owning 29K shares, representing an increase of 57.13%.
+The firm increased its portfolio allocation in SMTI by 105.19% over the last quarter.

-EAM Investors holds 38K shares representing 0.45% ownership of the company.
-In it's prior filing, the firm reported owning 55K shares, representing a decrease of 44.22%.
-The firm decreased its portfolio allocation in SMTI by 40.35% over the last quarter.

 Northern Trust holds 31K shares representing 0.37% ownership of the company.
 In it's prior filing, the firm reported owning 5K shares, representing an increase of 82.46%.
-The firm increased its portfolio allocation in SMTI by 437.33% over the last quarter.
+The firm increased its portfolio allocation in SMTI by 432.55% over the last quarter.

-Geode Capital Management holds 29K shares representing 0.34% ownership of the company.
-In it's prior filing, the firm reported owning 28K shares, representing an increase of 4.26%.
-The firm decreased its portfolio allocation in SMTI by 12.38% over the last quarter.
+VEXMX - Vanguard Extended Market Index Fund Investor Shares holds 29K shares representing 0.34% ownership of the company.
+In it's prior filing, the firm reported owning 22K shares, representing an increase of 23.88%.
+The firm increased its portfolio allocation in SMTI by 12.55% over the last quarter.

+Ameriprise Financial holds 19K shares representing 0.22% ownership of the company.
+In it's prior filing, the firm reported owning 18K shares, representing an increase of 4.83%.
+The firm increased its portfolio allocation in SMTI by 429.40% over the last quarter.

 Sanara MedTech Background Information